Aww geez! Not another YouTube rant!

 If you mark your content for adults, your channel will pretty much go onward perfectly fine.
 However, in YouTube’s agreement, if you attempt to talk about anything or do anything that could be targeted at children.
 You will face a 42,000+ (USD) fine from the FTC.

 If you choose not to decide then YOUTUBE will make the choice!
 DundunDUN!!!

-There was the concept of a third choice known as “General” catagory because the FTC is not stupid.
+There was the concept of a third choice known as the “General” category because the FTC is not stupid.
 They know that there’s content out there which appears to BOTH children and adults.
 However, YouTube neglected to offer content creators this option because it hurts their business.
-It would mean more work for them to setup and administrate a general audience catagory so instead they force the content creator to take a hard-line stance so YouTube as a company can profit millions.
+It would mean more work for them to set up and administrate a general audience catagory so instead, they force the content creator to take a hard-line stance so YouTube as a company can profit millions.

-How do I know what category do I fit in?
+How do I know what category I fit in?

 YouTube has given this multi-factor analysis system to help determine if your video is kid-friendly or not.
 Let’s see if it applies to us.

 Subject matter of the online service.